 Ann Arbor, Michigan

-Home to University of Michigan
+Home to the University of Michigan

-Just the sixth largest city in Michigan, Ann Arbor is best known as a college town.
-One of the country’s best public universities, Michigan home to Michigan Stadium.
+Just the sixth largest city in Michigan, Ann Arbor is best known as a college town—one of the country’s best public universities, Michigan home to Michigan Stadium.
 In fact, the stadium is the largest in the country and world’s second largest.
 Additionally, you will find attractions like Gerald Ford Presidential Library.
 If that’s not enough, you should see the University of Michigan Art Museum and Law School Quadrangle.

 Downtown Ann Arbor